New South Wales A and B sets: In service incidents and accidents

 On 22 January 2018, set A42 hit the buffers at the end of the track on platform 2 at an approximate speed of 35 km/h at Richmond station just before 10am.
 The train then lurched backwards, causing passengers who were readying to disembark, to fall and injure themselves.
 The impact caused extensive frontal damage, some of the carriages to lift and gangways between carriages to become crushed.
 The damage was such that the train could only be moved out of the platform after several days and it needed to be split into 2/3 carriage segments to be towed to Downer Rail at Cardiff.
 Sixteen patients in total, including the train driver and another crew member were treated.
 None of the injuries were considered life-threatening.
 Inspection of set A42 was undertaken following the incident, with the train's event recorders taken for analysis and interviews being conducted with the train's crew.
 Set A42 has since been repaired and returned to service on 27 March 2019, with the driver carriage (D6342) that hit the stop buffer replaced with a spare from the prototype train (D6379).

 On 5 September 2018, set A18 hit and killed a man at while he was illegally on the tracks.

 On 6 May 2020, set A53 hit and damaged infrastructure at Yennora.

 On 10 March 2023, carriage D6373 on set A73 suffered damage to its windscreen, destination screen and pantograph after bringing down power lines at Panania.

 On 25 January 2024, set A15 crashed into a trailer at Level Crossing Road at Vineyard, south of Windsor.
 Set A15 returned to service in March 2024 with the driver carriage (D6415) damaged in the collision replaced with the repaired driver carriage (D6342) involved in the Richmond accident.

+On 21 April 2024, set A32 went through a track turnout near Blacktown at 101km/h, well beyond the 25km/h speed limit of that turnout.
+No damage of the train was observed in post incident inspection.

 On 16 January 2025, set A12 derailed near Clarendon.
 No injuries were reported and the cause of the derailment is still under investigation.

 On 20 May 2025, set B3 suffered from a broken pantograph that brought down overhead wires near Homebush, causing major delays affecting other lines.